Chetan Sankar: Education

 Chetan Sankar received his bachelor's degree in mechanical engineering from Regional Engineering College, Tiruchirappalli, India (now known as National Institute of Technology, Tiruchirappalli) in 1971.
-He obtained a Master of Business Administration (MBA) degree from Indian Institute of Management, Calcutta, in 1973.
+He obtained a Master of Business Administration (MBA) degree from the Indian Institute of Management, Calcutta, in 1973.
 He obtained Doctor of Philosophy (PhD) degree in decision sciences and information technologies from Wharton School, University of Pennsylvania in 1981.